-- 42. The country programme was drawn up and finalized in collaboration with the steering committees and individual interest groups. - 43.
+- 42. The country programme was drawn up and finalized in collaboration with the steering committee and relevant thematic groups. - 43.
 A series of appraisals will be made to evaluate the technical, social, economic and logistic feasibility of individual activities, the synergy between activities and their durability.
 Technical assistance will be sought from specialized United Nations organizations.
 Close attention will be paid to inter-sectoral questions such as HIV/AIDS and gender issues. - 44.
-In conformity with A Policy for Results-Oriented Monitoring and Evaluation in the World Food Programme (WFP/EB.A/2002/5-C), the results-based M&E system will be strengthened to help WFP accomplish its mission and commitments in matters of management, results evaluation, financial responsibility, training and advocacy. - 45.
-Joint frameworks for the country programme's action plans will be negotiated with the Government, United Nations organizations, NGOs and other partners to define roles and organize collaboration at every level.
+In conformity with WFP's Policy for Results-Oriented Monitoring and Evaluation in the World Food Programme (WFP/EB.A/2002/5-C), the results-based M&E system will be strengthened to help WFP accomplish its mission and commitments in matters of management, results evaluation, financial responsibility, training and advocacy. - 45.
+Joint frameworks for the country programme's action plans will be negotiated with the Government, United Nations organizations, NGOs and other partners to define roles and organize collaboration at each level.
 Contracts will be signed between WFP and implementing organizations. - 46.
 Preparation with implementing partners of a logical framework will help to reinforce the M&E components of the three activities.
 A monthly plan for collecting data and preparing reports will be established for every activity.
-Surveys will be undertaken in 2005 to collect basic data according to impact indicators in line with the outcome matrix of the present country programme and to assess progress towards expected results.
-The surveys will also enable the VAM unit to learn more about the food security of beneficiaries and to refine targeting.
-Capacity-building activities for WFP personnel and partners in results-based M&E will be held regularly. - 47.
-VAM surveys will be conducted to monitor the progress of food security in the target zones and to decide on intervention timetables and eventual exit strategies in the intervention areas. - 48.
-Information based on the evaluation indicators and reports will be produced by the national or regional directorate responsible for individual activities, with the support of partners.
+Baseline surveys will be undertaken in 2005 to collect data on impact indicators outlined in the outcome matrix of the present country programme to assess progress towards expected results.
+The surveys will also enable the VAM unit to build up its knowledge of the food security of beneficiaries and to refine targeting.
+Capacity-building activities for WFP personnel and partners in results-based M&E will be held regularly.
+In the specific case of activities supporting primary education, collection of relevant data from institutions that are not supported by WFP will depend on whether the Ministry of Education can improve its data-collection and analysis capacity in the framework of the Plan of Action for Improvements to the Education and Training Sectors.
+Otherwise, the United Nations system, particularly the World Bank and UNICEF, will support activities to improve the capacity of the ministry as part of UNDAF. - 47.
+VAM surveys will be conducted to monitor the progress of food security in the target zones and to decide on intervention timetables and eventual exit strategies in the intervention areas.

+- 48. Information based on the evaluation indicators and reports will be produced by the national or regional directorate responsible for individual activities, with the support of partners.
 WFP and its partners will review twice a year the impact achieved and the direct effects and outputs of activities.
-Special evaluations will be made as required. - 49.
+Special evaluations will be carried out as required. - 49.
 Apart from the conclusions drawn from the regular reports, the situation will be analysed further on the basis of field visits by personnel from the country office and sub-office.
 The results of surveys and theme studies will also be used.
-WFP will involve members of the UNDAF thematic groups and partners in organizing joint missions to analyse the impact of the programme. - 50.
-An evaluation of pilot activities planned in the framework of the malnutrition alleviation activity will be held early in 2006.

-- 51. Apart from the various exercises provided for by UNDAF, there will be evaluations to measure results obtained by food aid and to analyse its impact in the intervention sectors. - 52.
+WFP will work with members of the UNDAF thematic groups and partners in organizing joint missions to analyse the impact of the programme. - 50.
+An evaluation of pilot activities planned in the framework of the malnutrition alleviation activity will be held early in 2006. - 51.
+Apart from the various activities provided for by UNDAF, there will be evaluations to measure results obtained by food aid and to analyse its impact in the intervention sectors. - 52.
 The country office intends to undertake a more detailed final evaluation of the current country programme during 2009 to draw lessons of potential use to the Government, WFP and its partners.